villekf/OMEGA-doc/docs/source/installation.rst

 The benefit of using ``pymatreader`` instead of SciPy is that ``pymatreader`` supports both v7 and v7.3 mat-files.
 SciPy only supports v7 mat-files.

 If you want to load ROOT data, you'll need to make sure that PyROOT is in PYTHONPATH.

+If you want to compute your own algorithms with OpenCL using Arrayfire, take into account this issue: https://github.com/arrayfire/arrayfire-python/issues/265 and this as well if you use CUDA device: https://github.com/arrayfire/arrayfire-python/issues/267

 OMEGA
 ^^^^^